 In September, in response to numerous community member requests, the JCRC convened leadership from a number of Jewish organizations and the Rabbinic Association of Greater Dallas to discuss the desire for a unified “Jewish communal statement” in response to anti-Semitic and racist statements and actions coming out of the incident in Charlottesville and afterwards in 2017.
 A message and image of hope, health, happiness, and peace was created and disseminated to all organizations in our Jewish community to send out to their constituencies, and also to post on social media, as part of their 5778 Rosh Hashanah message.

-In October, the JCRC organized a meeting between the new Israeli Consul General, Gilad Katz, and the Rabbis Association of Greater Dallas (RAGD) for a dialogue and discussion on issues important to the RAGD.
-Following this meeting, an interfaith lunch was held with the Consul General, Rabbis, and non-Jewish clergy including Bishop Edward Burns of the Catholic Diocese of Dallas, Bishop Erik Gronberg of the Evangelical Lutheran Church in American (ELVA), Northern Texas-Northern Louisiana Mission Area, and Revered Dr. Janet DeVries, General Presbyter.
+In October, the JCRC organized a meeting between the new Israeli Consul General, Gilad Katz, and the Rabbinic Association of Greater Dallas (RAGD) for a dialogue and discussion on issues important to the RAGD.
+Following this meeting, an interfaith lunch was held with the Consul General, rabbis, and non-Jewish clergy including Bishop Edward Burns of the Catholic Diocese of Dallas, Bishop Erik Gronberg of the Evangelical Lutheran Church in America (ELVA), Northern Texas-Northern Louisiana Mission Area, and Reverend Dr. Janet DeVries, General Presbyter.

 In October, the JCRC hosted Ghaida Rinawie Zoabi, founder of INJAZ Center for the Professionalization of Local Arab Government in Israel and one of the first Arab Fellows at Israel’s Hartman Center in Israel.
 In partnership with Hillel, the JCRC arranged for Ghaida to speak to Jewish college students at the University of Texas at Dallas, as well as the University of North Texas.
 As part of the Combatting BDS Initiative, which the JCRC staffs, educational trainings and programs are offered to help our future and current college students effectively defeat or weaken potential campus-based BDS efforts.
 Ghaida also spoke to JCRC and Jewish Federation lay leadership.
 Ghaida spoke about the role of Arab leaders in advancing economic development efforts, as well as the visions in Arab society for Jewish-Arab relations in Israel.